shariq1989/cookbook/content/recipe/Cheese_Stuffed_Shells.md

 #### DIRECTIONS

-1. Cook the pasta shells according to their package and strain.
+1. Cook the pasta shells according to the package, to al dente, and strain.
 Set them aside.
-2. In a small skillet, saute the spinach with 1 tsp of olive oil until wilts.
+2. In a small skillet, saute the spinach with 1 tsp of olive oil until they are wilted.
 Set aside.
 3. Pre-heat the oven to 375 degrees.
 4. In a large bowl, mix the ricotta cheese and egg.
-Then, stir in the minced garlic, wilted spinach, and parmesan cheese.
+Then stir in the minced garlic, wilted spinach, and parmesan cheese.
 Season the mixture with coarse ground pepper, to taste.
-5. Prepare a 9x10 baking dish with a light layer of olive oil and then spread the basil pesto sauce into an even layer along the bottom.
+5. Prepare a 9x10 baking dish with a light layer of olive oil and then layer some of the basil pesto sauce along the bottom of the dish.
 6. Divide the cheese mixture into cooked pasta shells, filling each shell with 2 tbsp of the cheese mixture.
 7. Line the shells in the baking dish, facing upright.
+The shells need to face upright or the filling will spill into the pan.
 8. Drizzle more basil pesto sauce over top and then sprinkle with parmesan cheese.
 9. Cover the baking dish with aluminum foil and bake for 50 minutes.
 10. Remove the foil and cook for another 5-8 minutes.
 If your cheese hasn't begun to brown, you can broil for 1-2 minutes to achieve the desired effect.